SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 No one town has everything you’re looking for but Oia and Imerovigli are probably the best bets as they have the best restaurants.
-But neither are close to the beach and Imerovigli doesn’t have any shopping.
+Neither are close to the beach and Imerovigli doesn’t have any shopping (beyond grocery markets).
 Fira has shopping, closer proximity to the beaches, but fewer great restaurants.
 Sightseeing is spread all over the island.
+I hope that helps you make your decision.

 6. Regina Mare Hotel in Santorini